Hazardous Materials Business Plan (HMBP)

 Employee Training Plan

-HSC §25505(a)(4) requires that HMBPs include employee training in safety procedures, emergency response plans and procedures in the event of a reportable release or threatened release.
+HSC §25505(a)(4) requires that HMBP's include employee training in safe handling procedures and emergency response plans and procedures.
 Employees are required to be trained initially and annually thereafter.
-The Emergency Response/Contingency Plan Form has an employee training section that satisfies your electronic reporting requirements; however, you are required to maintain on-site annual training logs for a minimum of three (3) years.
+The Emergency Response/Contingency Plan Form linked above has an Employee Training section (section I) that satisfies your electronic reporting requirements, meaning if you complete this section of the form, you do not need to upload additional documents for employee training.
+However, you are required to maintain on-site training logs for a minimum of three (3) years.

 Compliance Assistance